yiyang2002/analysis-assignment/analysis_assignment.md

 Set up the model matrix with cell type estimation scores and the new prognosis variable.
 Then calculate variance weights with voom, and generate the mean-variance trend plot (1 pt).
-HINT: filter out samples with “NA” values in your design matrix.
+HINT: Filter out samples with “NA” values in your design matrix.
 Make sure that the prognosis variable is of factors.